-- A description of the data-driven, computational, or data science related research or teaching project you plan to work on during the 2022-23 AY.
+- A description of the data-driven, computational, or data science related research or teaching project you plan to work on during summer 2023 and the 2023-24 AY.

-- An indication of your availability for a five-day (M-F), full day (10am-5pm) on-campus sessions during the following three possible time slots.
+- A confirmation of your availability for five, full day (10am-5pm), on-campus sessions during the week of June 5-9.
 Please let us know if it will be a hardship to attend in person either all or some of those dates, and if remote participation is preferred.

 - Please confirm your availability for 2-3 periodic project check-ins (may be remote) during the 2022-23 AY.

-- The name of a graduate student you would like to invite to join you at the Institute.
-Please indicate graduate student availability to attend in person or remotely during weeks of June 6-10, June 20-24, and January 16-19.
+- The name of a graduate student (if applicable) you would like to invite to join you at the Institute.
+Please indicate graduate student availability to attend in person or remotely.

 Princeton faculty at all ranks are eligible to apply.
 Visiting faculty are not eligible.

-Application material should be sent as a single PDF file to email@example.com by 11:59pm EST Friday, April 15, 2022 with the subject line “Faculty Institute Application.”
-Applications will be reviewed by CDH staff and members of the Humanities Computing Curriculum Committee.
-Notifications will be sent out by April 29, 2022.
+Application material should be sent as a single PDF file to email@example.com by 11:59pm EST Friday, March 10, 2022 with the subject line “HDSI 2023 application.”
+Applications will be reviewed by CDH staff and HDSI instructors.
+Notifications will be sent out by April 15, 2023.